tosher/Mediawiker/README.md

  - *Alt+F4*
  - *Context menu:Mediawiker:Get page*
  - *Main menu:File:Mediawiker:Get page*
+- Use clear page name or page url as a wiki page name.
 - Use **Publish Page** option for publishing pages.
 When you publish a page, the name of the page will be saved to history.
  - *Alt+F7*
  - *Context menu:Mediawiker:Publish page*